rknell/calendar_time/README.md

 ### startOfToday

-Return the beginning of today
+Return the beginning of today - not to be confused with `startOfDay`

 ```dart
 import 'package:calendar_time/calendar_time.dart';